Nutlope/aicommits/README.md

 The Chat Completions (`/v1/chat/completions`) model to use.
 Consult the list of models available in the [OpenAI Documentation](https://platform.openai.com/docs/models/model-endpoint-compatibility).

 > Tip: If you have access, try upgrading to [`gpt-4`](https://platform.openai.com/docs/models/gpt-4) for next-level code analysis.
 It can handle double the input size, but comes at a higher cost.
 Check out OpenAI's website to learn more.

+#### openrouter_model

+Default: `openai/chatgpt-4-latest`

+The model to use when provider is set to 'openrouter'.
+You can find the list of available models in the [OpenRouter Documentation](https://openrouter.ai/docs#models).

+Some popular models include:
+- `openai/chatgpt-4-latest`
+- `openai/chatgpt-3.5-turbo`
+- `anthropic/claude-3-opus`
+- `anthropic/claude-3-sonnet`
+- `google/gemini-pro`

 #### timeout